 3GPP Release 15 specifies the initial 5G standardization framework of the radio access network called 5G New Radio (5G NR).
 The standard contains a high degree of flexibility in radio parameters which complicates network measurements.
-However, Rohde & Schwarz has already conducted measurements in pre-commercial 5G NR trial networks with our pre-launch 5G NR network measurement solution.
+However, Rohde & Schwarz has already conducted measurements in pre-commercial 5G NR trial networks with our commercially available 5G NR network measurement solution.
 We gained interesting insights into the new technology’s performance, capabilities and frequency bands.

 As explained in the post “5G: the role of mobile network testing on the path to 5G”, the mobile communications industry undertook a paradigm shift in defining the next generation of mobile communication.
 3GPP Release 15, issued in March and June 2018, specified the initial 5G standardization framework for the radio access network (RAN) called 5G NR.
 Preceding the specification was an industry-wide consensus on use cases and requirements.